 Transfer decisions are generally made after the record of all law school work is submitted.
 However, the Admissions Committee may, at their discretion, conditionally admit applicants before receiving a record of the applicant's final semester at the school from which they are transferring.
 In this case, acceptance is conditional based upon satisfactory academic performance in the applicant's final semester.
 Applicants generally will be informed of the admission decision by mid-July for the fall semester and mid-December for the spring semester.

-Admission is subject to approval by the dean, pursuant to policies established by the faculty of the law school and the officers and trustees of IIT.
+Admission is subject to approval by the dean, pursuant to policies established by the faculty of the law school and the officers and trustees of Illinois Institute of Technology.

 Transfer Credit Analysis